jerobarraco/LifeDev/Plugins/Behave/Docs/general.md

 this is based on my own design, which is similar to  lgoap and state trees truth is you can implement either with this plugin, just depending on how you choose to code it.

-at first i wanted to make a strong distinctian between plan and action. then i realized
+at first i wanted to make a strong distinction between plan and action. then i realized
-* you dont need to
+* you don't need to
 * some planning requires actions
 * there are some grey areas it can be a gamut
-* dividng it will block me from being able to do certain things,
+* diving it will block me from being able to do certain things,
-* itll complicate the architecture.
+* it'll complicate the architecture.

 so this way you can
 * have the flexibility to use it as lgoap or state trees